mihretnesru/Spam_detector/README.md

 # Spam_detector
-Detecting messages if they are spam or ham using bays theorem
+The Python code will detect messages if they are spam or ham using Bay's theorem.
+We have a collection of spam and ham messages in the SMSSpamCollection file, so I used those messages to train the model.
+I tried to classify each word found in both spam and ham messages and then find the count of each word.
+Finally, I tried to classify input messages as Spam or Ham by calculating the probability of the word occurrence in a ham or spam message.